QUIQQER/app/README.md

     quiqqer/app

 Features
 --------
-- Create your own Android or iOS App
+- Create your own Android or iOS App in just 5 minutes
+- Generates an Ionic App ([www.ionicframework.com](http://www.ionicframework.com))
 - Make your QUIQQER website offline available as an app
-- REST Interface for developers
+- From colors to the logo completely customizable
+- Use the generated app immediately or fine-tune it to fit your needs afterwards
+- Update the app's content comfortably with the WYSIWYG-Editor inside QUIQQER, without having to release a new app version in the app stores every time
+- Earn money by displaying optional ads inside your app

 Installation